Fast facts

 Overview of superannuation

-• Employers must pay the SG charge if they do not provide the minimum super guarantee for their eligible workers.
+- Employers must pay the super guarantee charge (SGC) if they do not provide the minimum super guarantee for their eligible workers.

 Working out if you have to pay super